Preparing for Your Surgery

 The entrance is on the east side of the building, 1st floor.
 You will see the door that has "Surgical Center" above it.

-- Will someone from The Surgical Center contact me before my Total Joint surgery?
+- Will someone from The Surgical Center contact me before my surgery?

 Yes.
 You may receive a couple of calls from our facility.

-- Our Total Joint Nurse Navigator, Megan Halsey, will contact you the day before your surgery.
+- One of our Nurse Navigators will contact you 24-48 hours prior to your surgery.
+They will review your health history and provide instructions for surgery.
 She will conduct a review of your health history and provide instructions for surgery.
 Please plan about 10-20 minutes for this call.
 This is the time to ask any questions you might have about your procedure.

 - A biller from the business office will contact you to address financial matters regarding your procedure—insurance coverage, co-payments and deductibles.
 (This call applies only to the facility fee for surgery).